 2.3.1.3 Deploy adaptive learning systems to provide at-risk students personalized digitally based instruction.

-This tactic has been changed to helping students with a new approach using the centralized Math and Science Tutoring Center established in January 2017.
+This tactic has been changed to assisting students by creating the centralized Math and Science Tutoring Center established in January 2017.
 This tactic was assessed by a satisfaction survey sent in fall 2018 to students using the Tutoring Center.
 46% of the students working in the tutoring center rated it a perfect 10 in positively affecting their math grades.
 96% rated it 7 or above.
 Of those surveyed in class, 89% rated it a 7 or above.
-(1-10 scale) (Completed)
+(1-10 scale) (Complete)